 - MCS Parents

-Montessori Community School is home to over 270 students, ages 18 months to 14 years.
+Montessori Community School is home to students, ages 18 months to 14 years.
 Our campus is set on 14 acres of natural landscape that lends itself to a Montessori environment.
-Located on the border between Durham and Chapel Hill, we offer children in pre-K to middle school wonderful indoor and outdoor spaces where they can work, play, discover, and learn.
+Located on the border between Durham and Chapel Hill, we offer children in toddler to our adolescent program wonderful indoor and outdoor spaces where they can work, play, discover, and learn.